 Inlandia: A Literary Journey has two submission periods.
 The fall/winter issue is open to all writers in English.
-The next submission period is June 1-August 31, 2019.
+The next submission period is June 15-September 1, 2020.
 The spring issue is open to teens only; our primary interest for the spring issue is Inland Empire writers between the ages of 13-19.
-The next submissions period is October 15, 2019-January 31, 2020.
+The next submissions period for teens is October 15, 2020-January 15, 2020.

 We are primarily seeking stories, poems, novel excerpts, memoir, images, etc., by writers and artists whose work is in some way grounded in the Inland Southern California region; works that will give readers around the globe a sense of the region and its people.

 To give a clearer picture of where this region is located, it is in the southeastern corner of California and encompasses all of Riverside and San Bernardino counties from the heights of San Gorgonio Mountain to the lows of Death Valley, from the wineries of Temecula to the shuttered citrus packing houses of Riverside, and all points in-between.

 Above all else we want fresh, compelling writing.

 - Submissions are invited from all writers but we are especially seeking work by writers who live or work in or write about the Inland Empire/Inland Southern California.

 - By submitting work for possible inclusion in the Inlandia Institute’s online literary journal Inlandia: A Literary Journey you acknowledge that any work that you present is your original work.

 - We will consider work that has been previously published in print, as long as it is not accessible online.

 - Simultaneous submissions are fine but please notify us promptly if work is accepted elsewhere.